NMDSdevopsServiceAdm/DataEngineering/WindowsSetup.md

 4. If successful you should see something like `git version 2.38.1.windows.1`

-5. Set your username: `git config user.name "First_Name Last_Name"`
+5. Set your username: `git config --global user.name "First_Name Last_Name"`

-6. Set your email address: `git config user.email "Your.Name@skillsforcare.org.uk"`
+6. Set your email address: `git config --global user.email "Your.Name@skillsforcare.org.uk"`

 5. Leave command prompt open for the next install